 Scheduling is essential, whether your business is a one-person, independent business, or a multinational conglomerate with tens of thousands of employees.
 It’s how you keep track of meetings, events, projects, billing, and much more.

-The introduction of innovative technology has produced more ways to manage scheduling than ever before.
+The introduction of innovative technology has produced more ways to manage business scheduling than ever before.
 One of the most intuitive innovations in the space is the shared calendar app.
 These tools not only make it easy to manage your schedule, but they also make it possible to share your calendar across your organization and with vendors and clients.

 Read on below to learn more about shared calendar apps, why you should use them for your business, and the five best options to choose from.